LitCastVlog/MPV-Plex-Inspired-OSC-Theme/README.md

 # How to config

 edit osc.conf in "\~\~/script-opts/" folder, however many options are changed, so refer to the user_opts variable in the script file for details.

-By default, keyboard navigation is enabled (like Plex HTPC) to disable it, open PlexOSC.lua in a text editor, scroll to line 57 and

-change `keyboardnavigation = true` to `keyboardnavigation = false`

 # Thumbnails